A Dirac type condition for properly coloured paths and cycles: Maximal p.c. paths with crossings

 \begin{proof}[Proof of Lemma~\ref{lma:crossing}] Suppose the lemma is false.
-Let $G$ be an edge-minimal graph with an edge colouring~$c$ containing a maximal p.c. path $P = (1,2, \dots, l)$ that contradicts Lemma~\ref{lma:crossing}.
-By the discussion above, in order to prove the first assertion of the Lemma~\ref{lma:crossing}, it suffices to show that there exists a p.c. cycle $C$ satisfying~\eqref{eqn:C-keyproperty} with $|C| \ge d$.
-Similarly, if $|C| \ge d+1$, then the second assertion of the lemma also holds.
-Pick $N^c(1;P)$ and $N^c(l;P)$ such that $P$ has a crossing.
+Let $G$ be an edge-minimal graph with an edge-colouring~$c$ containing a maximal p.c. path $P = (1,2, \dots, l)$ that contradicts Lemma~\ref{lma:crossing}.
+By the discussion above, in order to prove Lemma~\ref{lma:crossing}, it suffices to show that there exists a p.c. cycle $C$ satisfying~\eqref{eqn:C-keyproperty} with $|C| \ge d$.
+Furthermore, if we can show that $|C| \ge d+1$, then the `moreover' statement of the lemma also holds.
+Fix $N^c(1;P)$ and $N^c(l;P)$ such that $P$ has a crossing.
 Let

 where both $(a_i)_{i = 1}^{d_1}$ and $(b_j)_{j=1}^{d_l}$ are increasing sequences.
 By maximality of $P$ and choices of $N^c(i;P)$, we have